County of Tyrol: Napoleonic Wars

-Austria lost the war of the Fifth Coalition against France, and got harsh terms in the Treaty of Schönbrunn in 1809.
+In 1809 the Tyroleans rose up against Bavarian authority and succeeded three times in defeating Bavarian and French troops trying to retake the country.
+Austria lost the War of the Fifth Coalition against France, and got harsh terms in the Treaty of Schönbrunn in 1809.
 Glorified as Tyrol's national hero, Andreas Hofer, the leader of the uprising, was executed in 1810 in Mantua.
-His forces had lost a third and final battle against the French and Bavarian forces.
-Tyrol remained under Bavaria and the Napoleonic Kingdom of Italy for another four years.
+His forces had lost a fourth and final battle against the French and Bavarian forces.